Assured Shorthold Tenancy Agreement

 Gas Safety Certificates

-A Gas Safety Certificates must be provided to the tenant by law.
-All gas appliances need to be checked when the yearly gas check is carried out.
 If they are not, it may be difficult to evict the tenant.
-Gas safety checks are crucial and must be done every year without fail.
+Therefore, gas safety checks are crucial and must be done every year without fail.

 EPC Energy Performance Certificate

 From 1st April 2018, all rented property (both domestic and non-domestic) must have an EPC rating of at least “E”.

 This requirement also applies to renewal tenancies on or after 1st April 2018.
 You can order a discounted EPC from the BLA service provider if one is required.

 You will require working smoke alarms, and these may have to be interlinked.
 How many smoke alarms, where they need to be fitted varies depending on the dwelling.